How to Become a Curriculum Developer with a Career Switch

 My second piece of advice is to find a supportive community.
 Whether it's through the Educator Forever Network or discussions with colleagues, sharing your aspirations out loud can make them feel attainable.
 When you vocalize your goals, they become more than just dreams – they become possibilities in motion.

-Also, remember that as a teacher you possess a wide array of transferable skills that can be applied to curriculum development.
+There are many curriculum development skills you need to succeed outside the classroom that can be learned inside the classroom.
+As a teacher, you might have a wide array of transferable skills that can be applied to curriculum development.
 You’re more capable and tech-savvy than you might think.
 Teaching involves project management, classroom management, setting and meeting deadlines, and editing – you're already well-versed in these areas.
 Embrace your expertise and skill set, and you'll thrive in curriculum development.

 Here’s what Christina had to say about going from teacher to curriculum developer: